Skip to main content

 If the input is messy, the output will be too.

-Voice Type normalizes loudness to a consistent target and applies a light high pass filter to reduce low frequency rumble.
-Combined with noise aware voice activity detection, this gives the model input closer to the audio it was trained on which leads to fewer garbles and better punctuation.
+Voice Type normalizes loudness to a consistent target and applies a light high-pass filter to reduce low-frequency rumble.
+Combined with noise-aware voice activity detection, this gives the model input closer to what it was trained on — fewer garbles and more stable punctuation.

 We avoid heavy “prompt fixes” that can make transcripts look confident but less faithful.
 Instead, we improve the signal before recognition.